mrohadi/sejuta-cita/README.md

 In order to access the Restful API i have provide the documentation about the API.
 You can access the [Link](https://documenter.getpostman.com/view/11175460/UVeCPTHm) to read about the documentation.
 I also provide Sejuta Cita json format file and you can download the file and import it in your postman.

-Last but not least, I hope i could join Sejuta Cita because I really interested in about the compay, service that they are provide, ect
+Last but not least, I hope i could join Sejuta Cita because I really interested in about the compay, service that they are provide, ect. :blush: :blush:

-That is so funny! :joy: